Can flea control be accomplished using things I have at home? Is it safe to do?

 - Homemade vs. Regular Flea Control Remedies

-- Are Homemade Remedies Safe For Controlling Fleas on My Cat?
+- Are Homemade Remedies Safe for My Cat?

 - How Healthy Is Your Kitty?

-- Homemade Ways to Control Fleas – The Least Expensive Option?
+- Is Homemade Flea Control the Least Expensive Option?

 - Other “Homemade” Remedies